wairas/hsi-website/docs/happy/sam.md

 # Stopping SAM

-Simply CTRL+C the process in the terminal it is running in.
+Find the process ID of the Python process for SAM and use `kill -9 PID`.

 # Stopping Docker and Redis under WLS2